The risks of AI in 2022

 It is really hard to mitigate the risks of AI, as one can develop it safely, but others can still use it in a wrong way.
 Different people will make different choices.
 However, we will need at least a public body who can regulate how AI is used, but doesn’t hold back the progress of basic technology.

 iRender is currently providing GPU Cloud for AI/DL service so that users can train their models.
 With our high configuration and performance machines (RTX3090), you can install any software you need for your demands.
-Just a few clicks, you are able to get access to our machine and take full control of it.
+With just a few clicks, you are able to get access to our machine and take full control of it.
 Your model training will speed up times faster.

 Moreover than that, we provide other features like NVLink if you need more VRAM, Gpuhub Sync to transfer and sync files faster, Fixed Rental feature to save credits from 10-20% compared to hourly rental (10% for daily rental, 20% for weekly and monthly rental).